SuperCowPowers/workbench/docs/aws_setup/aws_setup.md

 # AWS Setup
 !!!tip inline end "Need AWS Help?"
-    The SuperCowPowers team is happy to give any assistance needed when setting up AWS and SageWorks.
-So please contact us at [sageworks@supercowpowers.com](mailto:sageworks@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)
+    The SuperCowPowers team is happy to give any assistance needed when setting up AWS and Workbench.
+So please contact us at [workbench@supercowpowers.com](mailto:workbench@supercowpowers.com) or on chat us up on [Discord](https://discord.gg/WHAJuz8sw8)

 ## Get some information
   - Go to your AWS Identity Center in the AWS Console